p-ouellette/tictactoe-turtle/README.md

 * [tictactoe.py](tictactoe.py) handles the overall control of the game and the bot AI.

-To run it (assuming the project folder is saved in the home directory):
+To run it (after moving into the directory):

-    python tictactoe-turtle/tictactoe.py
+    python tictactoe.py

+On Windows you may have to use the full path to the Python executable.
 It works with both Python 2 and 3.
-On Windows you may have to use the full path to the Python executable.